Donald Trump sexual misconduct allegations: E. Jean Carroll (1996)

 In June 2021, the Justice Department argued in a court brief that it should substitute itself as the defendant in the case because Trump had acted as a federal employee.

 Carroll filed a second lawsuit against Trump in November 2022 that renewed her claim of defamation due to additional statements Trump made and expanded her claim to battery under the Adult Survivors Act, a New York law that allows sexual-assault victims to file civil suits beyond expired statutes of limitations.
 The trial for E. Jean Carroll v.
 Donald J. Trump began on April 25, 2023, in federal court at the United States District Court for the Southern District of New York.
 On May 9, after deliberating for less than three hours, a jury of six men and three women in Manhattan federal court unanimously found Trump liable for sexually abusing Carroll and defaming her by calling her a liar, rejecting his denial of the allegations, though they did not find Trump liable for rape.
 The jury awarded Carroll $5 million in compensatory and punitive damages.

 A September 2023 partial summary judgment found Trump liable for defaming Carroll through his statements he made in 2019.
 A trial held January 16–26, 2024 awarded an additional $83.3 million in damages to Carroll.

 Trump filed a countersuit against Carroll, but the judge dismissed the case and wrote that Carroll's accusation of "rape" is "substantially true".

 The $5 million judgement against Trump "for defamation and sexual abuse" was upheld on appeal by the United States Court of Appeals for the Second Circuit on December 30, 2024, and again on June 13, 2025.
 The $83.3 million judgment was also upheld by the Second Circuit on September 8, 2025, after Trump's lawyers attempted to argue on grounds of presidential immunity relating to Trump v.
 United States (2024).
+Interest is also due on the outstanding amount.